sudipb7/chkenv/cli/README.md

 Enter the configuration file name (default: .env.local):
 ```

-2. You can use the -d or --default flag for defaults i.e `./` and `.env.local` -
+2. You can use the -d or --default flag for defaults i.e `./` and `.env.local` and ignore commented environment variables -

 ```bash
 chkenv -d